 There’s no doubt that everyone is full-on in love with the cloud these days, and for many good reasons.
 The cloud has treated us well and continues to give us many reasons to continue to embrace it.
 However, there still a common misconception due to the nebulous nature of it, especially when it comes to hybrid cloud architectures and the advantages they have over public or private clouds.

 There’s a good reason for this lack of clear understanding, and it stems from the fact that hybrid cloud is not a technology, but more of an approach to how we use cloud, especially when compared to public and private clouds.
 If you look for a cut-and-dried hybrid cloud solution that cookie-cutter fits in your organization, you’ll find yourself forlorn.
-Advantages of hybrid cloud are really more about how you manage and orchestrate your public and private cloud resources into one, cohesive hybrid cloud solution, and in this solution, your applications and data live in one or both clouds.
+Benefits of hybrid cloud are really more about how you manage and orchestrate your public and private cloud resources into one, cohesive hybrid cloud solution, and in this solution, your applications and data live in one or both clouds.

-There are many factors that go into deciding on where your workloads best fit: the critical nature of the data, latency, redundancy, required implementation speed, etc. But the beauty of the hybrid cloud approach (and why we love it so) is that your end-users have no idea where their application or data lives, because to them, the experience is the same.
+There are many factors that go into deciding on where your workloads best fit: the critical nature of the data, latency, redundancy, required implementation speed, etc. But the beauty of the hybrid cloud solution (and why we love it so) is that your end-users have no idea where their application or data lives, because to them, the experience is the same.
 With careful upfront planning on where each workload should reside, it will be placed where it will serve the business best, making it a win-win for both IT and the end user.